pytorch/pytorch/docs/source/notes/multiprocessing.rst

 where the total number of vCPUs allocated to a system exceeds the total number of vCPUs available on the hardware.

-This leads to severe contention for CPU resources, In such cases, there is frequent switching between processes, which increases processes switching overhead and decreases overall system efficiency.
+This leads to severe contention for CPU resources.
+In such cases, there is frequent switching between processes, which increases processes switching overhead and decreases overall system efficiency.